vbrozik/cp-snmp/README.md

 * `cert_info` - obtain information about ICA and SIC certificates, mainly expiration date
   * See examples in `userDefinedSettings_examples.conf`.
+  * Info about certificates validity:
+    * ICA - valid for 20+ years, but not over the Unix epoch 32-bit 2038-01-19 03:14:07 UTC
+    * SIC - valid for 5 years
+    * IKE - valid for 1 year

 ### Working with extend OIDs